Sylvie Rattray-Aubert

 She has a round face with soft, youthful features.
 Her eyes are large, almond-shaped and a light hazel, with thick, curved eyebrows slightly darker than her hair.
 Her nose is small, delicate, and slightly upturned, her ears are small, round, and unassuming, and her lips are proportionate, with a subtle curve.
 She’s almost always seen with at least a little makeup on, a subtle mascara at least.

-In terms of fashion, Sylvie loves experimenting with different outfits, particularly those from her favourite style, a combination of cutesy, sporty and comfy, varsity jackets and hoodies slightly too big for her, tank tops and skirts, all usually various combinations of red and either black, making the school colors, or white, her personal favorite combination.
+In terms of fashion, Sylvie loves experimenting with different outfits from predominantly peppy, feminine and casual aesthetics, particularly those from her favourite style, a combination of cutesy, sporty and comfy, varsity jackets and hoodies slightly too big for her, tank tops and skirts, all usually various combinations of red and either black, making the school colours, or white, her personal favourite combination.

 Biography: Sylvie Rattray-Aubert was born in the lap of luxury, an only child to parents William Rattray and Anne-Marie Aubert, two highly educated attorneys who co-founded their own law firm in Las Vegas, Rattray-Aubert, seeing an opportunity in the relatively small population of large legal firms and cashing in on it, to great success as it grew rapidly after its conception.
-A Californian Irish-American and a Frenchwoman studying abroad, they met during their respective law educations at Stanford Law School, where they fell in love and resolved to continue their lives together, Anne-Marie deciding to stay and live in America with her love.
+A Vegas native Irish-American and a Frenchwoman studying abroad, they met during their respective law educations at Stanford Law School, where they fell in love and resolved to continue their lives together, Anne-Marie deciding to stay and build a life in the home country of her partner.

 Sylvie grew up in a very high-end, large modern home with her parents, proving to be a remarkably cheery child from her infancy to kindergarten.
 Besides the occasional broken toy or torn outfit, she really wasn’t a crier, always meeting her parent’s affection in perfect kind, smiling and giggling.
-Her parents spoiled her, especially with stuffed animals, to which she took a shine that lasts to this day.
+Her mother would teach her French as she grew up, to keep her in touch with her side of the family.
+Her parents spoiled her, especially with stuffed animals, to which she took a shine.
 On her fourth birthday, she received a red hair tie with two ribbons jutting from it in a bow from her mother, one she had made herself.
 Sylvie cherished this gift and constantly fumbled around with it in her hair until she learned to put it on and style the bow perfectly.
-Eventually, she started seeking outfits to go with it, and thus Sylvie’s next biggest hobby came forth.
+Eventually, she started seeking outfits to go with it, developing a love for just how much she could express about herself and her personality purely through the medium of what she wore, and thus Sylvie’s next biggest hobby came forth.
 The hair tie remains a staple of her style to this day.

 Sylvie suffered from severely mutated protein receptors.
 Specifically, the ones that bound growth hormones together to be able to function.
 She had an idiopathic case of Growth Hormone Deficiency, explaining her stunted height as it was and her even more stunted rate of growth.
 Her parents paid for her treatment to start immediately.
-She received growth hormones through daily pen injections, her treatment overseen by a pediatric endocrinologist.
+She received GH through daily pen injections, her treatment overseen by a paediatric endocrinologist.
 The treatment began to work, and Sylvie did begin to grow, but at a snail’s pace over the course of middle school.
-The doctors discovered that her growth hormone receptors were so mutated they were essentially insensitive to the hormones’ effects, which meant treatment, even with the resources her parents could afford, was slow.
+The doctors discovered that her GH receptors were so mutated they were essentially insensitive to the hormones’ effects, which meant treatment, even with the resources her parents could afford, was slow.

 Her treatment took place over the course of her middle school years, where her stunted growth became very noticeable.
 And notice it her fellow students did.
 Easily the shortest kid by a wide margin at the time, Sylvie became a very popular target for teasing and outright bullying for her stature.
-Outside of the few dedicated friends she’d garnered from elementary, Sylvie became a laughingstock during her middle school years, the constant stream of verbal and physical abuse additionally causing her to withdraw from nearly all social interactions.
+Outside of the few dedicated friends she’d garnered from elementary school, Sylvie became a laughingstock during her middle school years, the constant stream of verbal and physical abuse additionally causing her to withdraw from nearly all social interactions.
 Her parents quickly noticed and moved to try and support her, both emotionally at home and by pressing the school's staff itself about it.
-However, the teacher's public talks and assemblies in regards to this only served to make her a bigger target.
+However, the public talks and assemblies regarding this, which the staff decided to hold in response, only served to make her a bigger target.

 Sylvie was miserable, acting the recluse she was treated as, her cheeriness barely there anymore.
-She developed a deep self-loathing for her body and height, as even outside of school she was infantilized and treated as much younger and less mature than she was left and right, even on occasion by her parents and friends, accidentally, additionally leading to her developing a markedly low self-esteem.
-This was the only period in her life she didn’t wear her hair tie.
+She developed a deep self-loathing for her body and height, as even outside of school she was infantilized and treated as much younger and less mature than she was, even on occasion by her parents and friends.
+All of this contributed to Sylvie developing very low self-esteem.

 Entering Southwest Red Rock High School, Sylvie’s puberty had ended, and with her bone maturation essentially concluded, her endocrinologist concluded that further treatment was impossible, to her and her parents’ chagrin.
 Still only 4’7 and a measly 60 lbs, Sylvie assumed the same treatment would be awaiting her in high school.
 However, fate turned the tables on her once again when very early in her freshman year she caught notice of a poster advertising tryouts for the cheerleading team.
 The requirements called for, ideally someone just like her.
 After a few days of mulling on it against her self-consciousness, and some key encouragement from friends and insistence from parents, Sylvie swallowed her fear and went for it.

 She was blown away by how well it went.
 She had a natural flexibility and a penchant for gymnastics, but what really sold the coach and the rest of the team was the very aspect of her body she’s come to loathe: her size.
 It combined with how light it made her gave her the perfect qualities to act as the team flier, the coach told her; she could be flung in the air and move about in flight with remarkable ease.
 With actual practice, she could be amazing.
-Even the other tryouts were impressed.
-She was thusly put on the team as one of the fliers.
+She was thus put on the team as one of the fliers.

 Her parents, however glad as they were that their daughter’s life had turned around, began to push back against her sole focus on her cheerleading and her social life.
 As Stanford Law graduates, they took education very seriously and began to push Sylvie to do the same now that she was in high school, with a focus on law and its practice so she may eventually follow in their footsteps after graduation, even pushing her to join the debate team on top of cheerleading.

-Though the constant study meant she garnered good knowledge on many topics from politics to law to history, and also gained a slightly stubborn and sarcastic disposition from her experiences in the debate club, it did put her under a lot more stress, especially from it being a topic she didn't even enjoy all that much, viewing her participation in it with antipathy due to the time and brainpower it takes from her, but keeping these opinions from her parents out of fear of their reactions, the easy yet somewhat irrational acquiescence being a holdover from her state of mind during bullying.
+Though the constant study and her experiences in the debate club meant she garnered good knowledge on many topics from politics to law to history and served to develop her rhetorical skills, as well as giving her a slightly stubborn and sarcastic edge, it did put her under a lot more stress.
+It wasn't even a topic she enjoyed all that much, viewing her participation in it with antipathy due to the time and brainpower it takes from her.

 This new studying drive set in place for her also included putting in more revision and upping her performance in all of the general subjects of the school.
-Although the steady schedule of revision did manage to get her those scores, she found herself struggling with keeping up above-average grades in STEM subjects, really not having a head for the numbers-and-equations, pure logic side of education, finding them droll and boring.
-She was more attracted to the humanities subjects, especially social studies, slightly fascinated by the study of sociology and human relationships, specifically.
+Although the steady schedule of revision did manage to get her those scores, she found herself struggling with keeping up above-average grades in STEM subjects, really not having a head for the numbers-and-equations, pure logic side of education, finding them dull and boring.
+She was more attracted to the humanities subjects, especially social studies, specifically finding the study of sociology and human relationships fascinating.
 It was, however, another addition to the accumulating pile of sources of stress in her life, and she began to worry about how she'd perform in such a future as planned out by her parents, even if she got through all this in high school.

-All in all, combined with her parents’ rigorous studying routine for her despite her otherwise pleasant and positive relationship with them, Sylvie as of now feels ike her whole life is constantly on thin ice.
-Through it all, she somehow manage sto maintain a general genuine positive outlook; she’s managed to preserve this balance of work and extracurricular, all while holding together a circle of mostly genuine friends, avoiding bullying, and maintaining largely unfeigned happiness all the way to senior year.
-Post-graduation, she, or at least her parents, have a solid plan for her to follow their footsteps with a law degree from Stanford Law and then enter law practice in her parents' firm, which, however unenthusiastic and worried about it she is, she accepts as a sort of inevitability at this point.
+All in all, due to her parents' rigorous studying routine for her combined with the work she feels she has to put in to fit in socially, Sylvie as of now feels like her whole life is constantly on thin ice.
+She’s managed, however, to preserve this balance of work and extracurricular, all while holding together a circle of mostly genuine friends, avoiding bullying, and maintaining largely unfeigned happiness all the way to senior year.
+She's even managed to maintain a pleasant and positive relationship with her parents despite the pressure they put on her, still inwardly resisting the urge to resent them.
+Post-graduation, she, or at least her parents, have a solid plan for her to follow their footsteps with a law degree from Stanford Law and then enter law practice in her parents' firm.
+However unenthusiastic and worried about it she is, she accepts it as a sort of inevitability at this point.

-Sylvie's height grants her natural advantages in stealth, the ability to squeeze herself into small, tight spaces being chief among these.
-She also possesses marked nimbleness and dexterity, her acrobatics giving her an edge in the traversal of some difficult terrains, and her flexibility furthering her edge in stealth.
+Advantages: Sylvie's height and flexibility grant her natural advantages in stealth, the ability to squeeze herself into small, tight spaces being chief among these.
+She also possesses marked nimbleness and dexterity, her acrobatics giving her an edge in the traversal of some difficult terrains.

-Her height and build make her strikingly feeble in terms of physical strength.
-She's likely the weakest person in the entire grade in this regard.
-Additionally, her low confidence means she can rather easily be made to follow and comply with others, especially in the face of any kind of threat.
+Disadvantages: Her height and build make her strikingly feeble in terms of physical strength.
+Physical altercations, carrying heavy loads, are all unlikely to end in her favour.
+Additionally, her low confidence means she can rather easily be made to follow and comply with others, especially in such an emotional context as Survival of the Fittest.